Diabetes And Hypertension: The Deadly Combination

 Diabetes And Hypertension

 This includes exercise, a low-fat and low-sodium diet, and overall health management.
 If necessary, even by using medication.
 As per various studies, at least 1 out of 3 patients with type 1 diabetes were found to have hypertension.
-Also Read - 4 Healthy Lifestyle Tips For Diabetes And Hypertension
+Also Read - Hypertension And Urbanization: Expert Explains The Connection

 Diabetes: Changes The Way Your Body Manages Insulin